Skip to content

 For embedded CPE devices, not all CIS controls apply directly.
 RansNet CPE device OS/image are pre-built with functionally equivalent controls where native CIS rules cannot be applied due to platform constraints.
 These benchmarks serve as a baseline for secure configuration that auditors, integrators, and service providers often reference.

-• Supplementary: CIS Benchmark for Network Devices (v2.0)
+CIS Benchmark for Network Devices v2.0 Supplementary

-• Framework Reference: CIS Critical Security Controls v8
+CIS Critical Security Controls v8 Framework reference

 Purpose